Ecohen4/NLP/harry_potter.md

 For this model, the "topics" ended up mostly being the important or primary characters within each document, vs. themes or plotlines.
 Such is the nature of unsupervised models, as in you never know exactly what you'll get, but I believe these results, combined with with the summarization techniques above, will give the user additional useful information about each chapter.

-Note that the file ```hp_LDA_gensim.py``` is setup to be quite dynamic as well, and please see the docstring notes for instructions on argument parsing for that file, but here is an example of command-line execution:
+Note that the file ```hp_LDA_gensim.py``` is set up to be quite dynamic as well, and please see the docstring notes for instructions on argument parsing for that file, but here is an example of command-line execution:
 ```
 python hp_lda_gensim.py -filepath '../data/Harry_Potter_Clean.csv' -numtopics 8 -verbose T -savemodel T
 ```